smwindecker/mixchar_manuscript/README.md

 ### NOTE: Building the docker image

-For posterity, the docker image was built off [`rocker/verse:3.5.1` container](https://hub.docker.com/r/rocker/verse) via the following command, in a terminal contained within the downloaded repo:
+For posterity, the docker image was built off [`rocker/verse:4.0.4` container](https://hub.docker.com/r/rocker/verse) via the following command, in a terminal contained within the downloaded repo:

 ```
 docker build -t smwindecker/mixchar_manuscript .
 ```

 and was then pushed to [dockerhub](https://cloud.docker.com/u/traitecoevo/repository/docker/smwindecker/mixchar_manuscript).
-The image used by binder builds off this container, adding extra features needed by binder, as described in [rocker/binder](https://hub.docker.com/r/rocker/binder/dockerfile).

 ## Problems?

-If you have any problems getting the workflow to run please create an [issue](https://github.com/smwindecker/mixchar_manuscript/issues) and I will endevour to remedy it ASAP.
+If you have any problems getting the workflow to run please create an [issue](https://github.com/smwindecker/mixchar_manuscript/issues) and I will endeavor to remedy it ASAP.

 Special thank you to [James Camac](https://github.com/jscamac) and [Daniel Falster](https://github.com/dfalster) for assistance in setting up this reproducible workflow.